jjeyanthan/portswigger_lab/command_Injection/cheatsheet_cmd_inj.md

 ```
 replace CMD by whatever command you want :
-id,ls,whoami,dir(windowd),...
+id,ls,whoami,dir(windows),...

-We can also use # caracter to comment out what is following our command.
+We can also use # caracter to comment out what is following our command.<br>
-ex:
+ex: <br>
-23 && ls #   => everything which follow # will not be executed
+23 && ls #   => everything which follow # will not be executed <br>

 # blind injection with time delay

-In some case you will not receive the output of your command, in this case you can try to play with command involving time.
+In some case you will not receive the output of your command, in this case you can try to play with command involving time.<br>
-You can use command like :
+You can use command like :<br>
-"sleep 5" : sleep 5 second
+"sleep 5" => sleep 5 second <br>
-or
+or <br>
-"ping -c 20 127.0.0.1" : send 20 icmp packets to the loopback address
+"ping -c 20 127.0.0.1" : send 20 icmp packets to the loopback address<br>

 # blind injection with redirection

-redirect command out in a directory that you have read/write access.
+redirect command out in a directory that you have read/write access.<br>
-You can try default directory like:
+You can try default directory like: <br>
-/var/www/html
+/var/www/html <br>
 or try to find files,pictures and find if there are absolute path (these directories should have read/write permission)